waits motionless on the flower petals

 - Diet

 - Predatory: ambushes and feeds on insects including bees, flies, moths and butterflies.
 Does not build a web.
-Waits motionless on flowers for unsuspecting prey to approach.
+Waits motionless on flowers.

 - Habitat